piclas-framework/piclas/doc/developerguide/040_reggie.md

 sudo apt-get install hdfview

 # Install libs for reggie
-sudo apt-get install python-h5py hdf5-tools
+sudo apt-get install python-h5py

+# Further libs
-sudo apt-get install libhdf5-dev # this is maybe not required
+sudo apt-get install hdf5-tools libhdf5-dev # this is maybe not required (do not install them if it works without these packages)

 # openMPI